-Smoke Alarm Basics
+Smoke and CO Alarm Basics

 Rum River Construction Consultants understands the importance of the life safety provisions within the code to help protect our residents and their visitors.

 After reviewing the content available regarding Smoke and Carbon Monoxide Alarms, you will be better equipped to make the right decisions for your project.

 As always, if you have questions, please do not hesitate to contact us!

 Ionization smoke alarms use a small amount of radioactive substance, Americium 241, in a small chamber that senses the flow of ions.
 When smoke is present, the flow of ions is disrupted which sounds the alarm.

 These alarms are advantageous for fast/flash type fires.

 Photoelectric smoke alarms apply a newer technology that uses a small beam of light that travels across a short distance.
 When that beam of light is disrupted, the alarm sounds.
 It is similar technology that is used at your garage door for the "safety eye-beams".